MohamadBaalbaki/spotify-crawler/README.md

 8-Create an Account on [Heroku](https://www.heroku.com/)

-9-Create an App on Heroku and name it: spotify-crawler
+9-Create an App on Heroku and name it: spotify-crawler-ANYTHING

 10-Fork my [repository](https://github.com/MohamadBaalbaki/spotify-crawler) on GitHub